Get to Know the Team Behind the Workshops

 Dr. Niyati Dhokai, Program Director for the Veterans and the Arts Initiative

-Niyati Dhokai is a Research Associate Professor in the College of Visual and Performing Arts at George Mason University, and she also serves as Program Director for the Veterans and the Arts Initiative at the Hylton Performing Arts Center.
-Dr. Dhokai serves as Faculty Fellow for Curricular Innovation in the College of Visual and Performing Arts.
 In recognition of her work, Dr. Dhokai is the 2018 recipient of the Change Maker of the Year award from the Virginia Department of Veterans Services and the 2018 recipient of George Mason University’s Jack Wood Award for Town Gown Relations in the faculty/staff category.
 Prior to joining the faculty at GMU, she worked with Veterans and Servicemembers recovering from injuries in post-acute neurorehabilitation in the Washington D.C. metro area by designing and facilitating music activities to support community integration.
-She has presented her work nationally and internationally and published in peer-reviewed journals.
+She has a B.A. in Music from George Mason University, and she completed her M.A. and Ph.D. in Music (Ethnomusicology) from the University of Alberta (Canada), where her doctoral dissertation research was supported by a Fulbright grant to study in India.

 Emily Fasick, Program Assistant, Veterans and the Arts Initiative